fengyuecanzhu/StarRail-S-GC/README.md

 This repository provides code for a simple cheat for the game Honkai Star Rail.
 For informational purposes only. **Use at your own risk.**

+### Use [discussions](https://github.com/ky-ler/StarRail-S-GC/discussions) for anything not related to bugs/feature requests

 ## Hotkeys

 - F1: Open/Close menu